-About the Victorian Certificate of Education - Vocational Major (VCE-VM)
+About the VCE-VM

-The VCE-VM is a senior secondary vocational and applied learning program designed to be completed over a minimum of two years.
-Students have greater choice and flexibility to pursue their strengths and interests and develop the skills and capabilities needed to succeed in further education, work and life.
+The VCE-VM is a senior secondary vocational and applied learning program designed to be completed over a minimum of two years, in years eleven and twelve.
+The program provides students with choice and flexibility to pursue their strengths and interests to develop the skills and capabilities needed to succeed in further education, work and life.